A muscle biopsy is the removal of a small piece of muscle tissue for examination.

 An open biopsy involves making a small cut in the skin and into the muscle.
 The muscle tissue is then removed.

-During the biopsy, there is usually minimal or no discomfort.
-You may feel some pressure or "tugging" sensations.
+During the biopsy, there is usually little or no discomfort.
+You may feel some pressure or tugging.

 The anesthetic may burn or sting when injected (before the area becomes numb).
 After the anesthetic wears off, the area may be sore for about a week.